 Broken marriages don't always lead to divorce, with many couples broken up but still legally married.

 This was particularly true for black women.
 Just 67 percent of women who were separated from their husbands were divorced three years after the separation.
 Among Hispanic women, it was 77 percent; among whites, 91 percent.

-deception, according to one of the articles.
-The evolution of
+fundamental deception, according to one of the articles.
+The

 What makes us feel male or female?
 Is our sense of being male or female more fluid than we currently think?
 Perhaps two sexes aren't enough Source: www.newscientist.com/newsletter/features.jsp?id=ns22904